MrHistamine/Caster/README.md

-Caster - A Plex Plug-in
+Caster - A Plex Channel
 ==========================================

 Caster is a channel for the Plex Media Server & Center suite of software programs.
 This channel allows you to create casters (reall just channels) that launch external applications.